Like what you’re reading? Get more in our monthly newsletter!

 Increase your excess

 Increasing the excess you pay when making a claim can help bring your premiums down.
-This is standard with many vehicle insurance types, so it’s something that should be fairly familiar to most people.
+This is standard with many vehicle insurance types, such as private hire insurance, so it’s something that should be fairly familiar to most people.

 Store vehicles securely overnight